Order our three GRAMMY®-nominated recordings as a package.

-This groundbreaking recording of Steinberg's Passion Week was the second recording ever made of the work, made shortly before The Clarion Choir returned this masterpiece to Russia, where it was written in 1923.
-Clarion gave the New York premiere of this previously lost choral work in 2014, the Russian premiere performances in St. Petersburg's Grand Philharmonic Hall and Moscow's Church for the Immaculate Conception in 2016, and the UK premiere at the Royal Academy of Music in 2016.
+This groundbreaking recording was made shortly before The Clarion Choir returned this masterpiece to Russia, where it was written in 1923.
+Clarion gave the New York premiere of this previously lost choral work in 2014, the Russian premiere performances in St. Petersburg's Grand Philharmonic Hall and Moscow's Church for the Immaculate Conception in 2016, and the UK premiere at the Royal Academy of Music, also in 2016.

-2017 GRAMMY nominee - Best Choral Performance BBC Music Magazine Award Nominee, 2017 The Diapason - 5 de Diapason, 2017 BBC Music Magazine Choral and Song Choice, 2016 American Record Guide Critic's Choise, 2016
+Steinberg Passion Week The Clarion Choir Steven Fox, conductor GRAMMY® nomination - Best Choral Performance (2017) BBC Music Magazine nomination - Annual Choral Award (2017) Diapason - 5 de Diapason (2017) BBC Music Magazine Choral and Song Choice (2016) American Record Guide Critic's Choice (2016)

 '...
 Clarion's handsome voices and the maestro's Slavic sensibilities honor Steinberg's intentions with grand singing and total conviction.'

 - Philip Greenfield, American Record Guide, Nov 2016